Accelerated Weathering Testing

 The standard test method for rigid cellular plastic products recommends a variety of conditions, depending on the desired exposure a product is likely to receive.

-Tested plastic products have various temperatures and humidity levels introduced in weathering laboratory settings.
+Tested plastic products are subjected to various temperatures and humidity levels introduced in weathering testing lab settings.
 Primarily, technicians record dimension changes occurring in stressed products.
-ASTM D2126 standards refer to documents that detail::
+ASTM D2126 standards refer to documents that detail:

 - Terminology relating to plastics